kratosmy/a-simple-recommendation-system/README.md

-# CMSC5741_Project
-CMSC5741_Project
-A Simple Recommender System
+# A Simple Recommender System
+For shopping recommendation according to true shopping data